wuzhiping/webspoon/README.md

 ## JDBC drivers

-Place jar files into `webapps/spoon/WEB-INF/lib`.
+Place jar files into either one of the following folders:

+1. `biserver-ce/tomcat/lib` for CE or `Pentaho/server/biserver-ee/tomcat/lib` for EE.
+2. `webapps/spoon/WEB-INF/lib`, but not recommended because this folder is overwritten when upgrading `spoon.war`.

 # How to use (end-user perspective)